solitontech/software-practices-metrics-tool/server/README.md

    rules.
 It helps maintain consistency in code formatting across different files and modules, making the codebase easier to read and understand.

-## Configure server configuration file
+## Configure Server Configuration File

 To connect the Software Practices Metrics Tool to your Azure DevOps repositories, you need to configure the server configuration file named `server-config.json`.